bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

 ## Goals:

 - Add (slightly simplified) real-life problems that programmers face for the player to solve
-- Add a number of much smaller and simpler coding puzzles than CCTs, but with a similar minigame/leetcode feel
+- Add a number of much smaller and simpler coding puzzles than CCTs, (puzzles, not research projects)
 - Flesh out the dark web, which doesn't do hardly anything currently
 - Add benefits to the under-utilized charisma stat, both in the DarkWeb mechanics and outside of them

 ## Gameplay:

-- The dark web and the servers on it are not reliable
+- The darknet and the servers on it are not reliable

   - Servers will sometimes move around the dark web, severing old connections and adding new ones
   - The darkweb can be circular (it is not a tree) and it also will not be fully connected